irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Research Council under grant EP/S036075/1.

 This document is based, in part, on the IETF guidelines for conduct [RFC7154].
-The influence of the code of conduct and other policies of the USENIX Association and the Association for Computing Machinery is also gratefully acknowledged.
+The influence of the code of conduct and other policies of ICANN, the USENIX Association, and the Association for Computing Machinery is also gratefully acknowledged.

-Thanks to
-Carsten Bormann,
-Jane Coffin,
-Jay Daley,
-Lars Eggert,
-Stephen Farrell,
-Dirk Kutscher,
-Marie-Jose Montpetit,
-Melinda Shore,
-Niels ten Oever,
-and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.
+Thanks to Carsten Bormann, Jane Coffin, Jay Daley, Lars Eggert, Stephen Farrell, Dirk Kutscher, Marie-Jose Montpetit, Melinda Shore, Niels ten Oever, and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.